Skip to content

 Connect an AI agent over MCP

 Kozou ships an MCP server that exposes your PostgreSQL schema as structured context for AI agents.
-Once connected, an agent such as Claude Code or Claude Desktop can read what your tables, views, and business concepts mean — the descriptions, @ai notes, and example queries you wrote in COMMENT — through six read-only tools.
+Once connected, an agent such as Claude Code or Claude Desktop can read what your tables, views, and business concepts mean — the descriptions, @ai notes, and example queries you wrote in COMMENT — through seven read-only tools.

 This page covers both transports: stdio, for a local agent that launches the server itself, and HTTP, for Docker or remote use.
 For the command reference, see kozou mcp.
 For what each tool returns, see The three surfaces.